Inference on covariance structure in high-dimensional multi-view data

 Figure \ref{fig:corr_across_plots} shows across-view correlation plots.
 The RNA-seq \& SCNV correlation matrix contains mostly zero or slightly negative values, indicating that many gene copy-number changes do not translate into proportional RNA change \citep{Bhattacharya2020}.
 Among the negative correlations, the RNA value of IL18RAP (an interleukin-18 receptor accessory protein) is negatively correlated with copy number of RABGAP1L (a 1q25 gene) consistently with \citet{Hutchinson2017}.
-The few positive dependencies include the expression of the KISS1R gene and the copy numbers in the chromosome 1q25 genes (SERPINC1, RC3H1, ZBTB37, DARS2), which lie in a co-amplified region and often undergo joint structural variation \citep{delamorena_22}.
 The RNA-seq \& DNA-met correlation plot shows a clear split between positive and negative correlations, reflecting the dual role of DNA methylation in gene regulation \citep{Anastasiadi2018}.
 The RNA-seq \& RPPA matrix is relatively sparse with only a few moderate correlation values that indicate that RNA-seq levels are not strongly predictive of protein levels \citep{gry_rna_corr}.
 The SCNV \& RPPA correlation matrix is the sparsest with $\sim2$\% elements significantly different from zero consistent with \cite{akbani2014}.
 The SCNV \& DNA-met covariance is mostly sparse with a moderate majority of negative correlations among significant values.
 This tendency for copy number increases to associate with decreased methylation is consistent with \cite{prall06}.
 Finally, among the DNA-meth \& RPPA significant correlations, Estrogen Receptor (ER) $\alpha$ protein shows an inverse relationship with DNA methylation at the ESR1 gene locus.
 In ER-positive breast cancers, the ESR1 promoter is typically unmethylated and the ER protein is expressed, while in ER-negative tumors the ESR1 promoter is often hypermethylated, silencing the gene for the expression of ER protein \citep{ros20}.

 In summary, \texttt{FAMA}'s estimates have competitive out-of-sample performance and find highly interpretable biological signals.